 An Update on COVID-19 From Alpine Lodging Telluride & San Miguel County

-San Miguel County has issued a new Public Health Order that is more aligned with the State's new Executive Order.
-Short-term lodging is permitted to open in phases and restaurants and shopping are open with social-distancing restrictions.
+San Miguel County's Public Health Order is more aligned with the State's Executive Order.
+Short-term lodging has been opened in phases and restaurants and shopping are open with social-distancing and capacity restrictions.

 All guests of Alpine Lodging Telluride agree to abide by the following while in Telluride: